yousif-khalil-abdulkarim/daiso-core/website/docs/3_Cache/2_cache_usage.md

 Note this works also with following methods, `exists`, `missing`, `get`, `getOrFail`, `getAndRemove`, `getOr`, `getOrAdd`, `put`, `update`, `increment`, `decrement` and `remove`.
 :::

-### Typed cache
+### Compile time type safety

-You can enforce type safety by setting the cache value type:
+You can enforce compile time type safety by setting the cache value type:

 ```ts
 import { MemoryCacheAdapter } from "@daiso-tech/core/cache/adapters";